hussaank15/hussaank15/README.md

 - 👋 Welcome!
 My name is Hussaan Kiani
-- 👀 I’m interested in data, analytics, cloud technology, & more!
+- 👀 I’m interested in data, finance, cloud technology, & more!
 - 🌱 Currently learning web development, AWS, and object oriented programming.
 - 💞️ I am looking to collaborate on creative projects and/or hackathons and competitions.
 - 📫 You can reach out to me on LinkedIn: https://www.linkedin.com/in/hussaankiani/